this-vijay/this-vijay.github.io/animation.md

 he died.
 His phone call was recorded and briefly became a sensation in Indian media.

-The following is a short animation of a poem written by the actor Sushant Singh, who is from the same town as Shobhit.
+This is a short animation of a poem written by the actor Sushant Singh, who is from the same town as Shobhit.
 The poem was inspired by this tragedy, and in particular by Musharraf and Shobhit’s final conversation.
  It was translated to Tamil by Muthuvel, and is performed here by Anandsami.

 <a href="https://youtu.be/WvidAnru_xg">We also created a Hindi version, performed by the author himself, Sushant Singh.</a>.

-{% include youtubePlayer.html id=page.youtubeId4 %}

 <hr>